 Blend the carrot chutney mixture

-- Pour in water and blend it into a smooth paste.
+- Add a few mint leaves and water.
+Blend it into a smooth paste.

 - Adjust the consistency and transfer to the container.